 Can I sue the at-fault driver?

-Yes.
-You can sue the at-fault driver to recover your pain and suffering compensation, excess wage loss benefits, excess medical benefits and for a mini tort recovery to pay for repairing damage to your vehicle.
+Yes, in Michigan you can sue the at-fault driver after a car accident to recover your pain and suffering compensation, excess wage loss benefits, excess medical benefits and for a mini tort recovery to pay for repairing damage to your vehicle.

-If I’m in a car accident do I sue the driver or insurance company?
+If I’m in a car accident in Michigan do I sue the driver or insurance company?

-If you’re trying to recover money damages for your injuries, pain and suffering, excess wage loss and future medical bills, then you’ll sue the at-fault driver who caused the car accident.
+If you’re trying to recover money damages for your injuries, pain and suffering, excess wage loss and future medical bills, then you’ll sue the at-fault driver who caused the car accident in Michigan.
 If you’re trying to recover unpaid, overdue, or late No-Fault benefits, you’ll file a lawsuit against your insurance company.

 Someone totaled my car, can I sue?